Privacy Policy

 The nature and extent of personal information that we collect varies depending on your particular interaction with us and the nature of our functions and activities.

-Personal information that we commonly collect, hold, use and disclose may include your:
+If you are a patient or client of ours, personal information that we commonly collect, hold, use and disclose may include your:

 How do we collect your personal information?

 Where possible, we will collect personal information directly from you.
-This information may be collected through interviews, appointments, forms and questionnaires (whether in hardcopy or electronic format, including information submitted via our website or other electronic means).
+This information may be collected through interviews, appointments, forms and questionnaires (whether in hard copy or electronic format, including information submitted via our website or other electronic means).
 If you are uncomfortable sharing particular aspects of your personal information with us, please let us know.

 Our internet service provider may record details of your visits to our website.
 This information will only be used by us internally for statistical and research purposes.